-When you owe tax debt, you not only owe the stated amount, the IRS charges penalties and interest on the amount owed.
+When you owe tax debt, you not only owe the stated amount.
+The IRS will charge penalties and interest on the amount owed.
 This makes the amount owed significantly larger and more difficult to repay.
 You can, however, minimize penalties and interest under certain exceptions.
-You can also seek a full or partial abatement of the penalties, which would result in an overall lower balance due.
+You can seek a full or partial abatement of the penalties, which would result in an overall lower balance due.
 If the IRS denies your request to remove penalties, you can submit a formal appeal to remove them from your account.
 The key to handling penalties and interest is to address them quickly before they accumulate even more.

 3. Apply for an Installment Plan

-An installment agreement is an agreement between the IRS and the taxpayer to pay down the existing debt in smaller, more manageable payments over time.
+An installment agreement is between the IRS and the taxpayer to pay down the existing debt in smaller, more manageable payments over time.
 As long as the payments are made in full, it keeps the IRS from issuing levies and filing liens.
-Before an installment agreement can be established, the taxpayer must be in compliance with certain tax obligations including filing, federal tax deposits and withholdings.
+Before an installment agreement can be established, the taxpayer must be in compliance with certain tax obligations.
+This includes filing, federal tax deposits, and withholdings.
 One important note with installment agreements is that interest and penalties still accrue throughout the life of the agreement.

 While this may sound like a great option, not everyone is eligible for an installment agreement.
 You must meet necessary criteria to qualify.
-If you do meet the necessary criteria, it is critical that you understand the terms of the payment plan and how to keep the agreement from defaulting.
+If you do meet the necessary criteria, it is critical that you understand the terms of the payment plan.
+You must also understand how to keep the agreement from defaulting.
 If you’re considering an installment plan to pay off your debt, also consider working with a tax relief specialist.
-At Landmark Tax Group, our team consists of former IRS Auditors and Collectors, so we know how the IRS works and how to help determine if an installment plan is right for you.
+The Landmark Tax Group team consists of former IRS Agents and Collectors.
+We know how the IRS works and how to determine if an instalment plan is right for you.

 4. Consider an Offer-in-Compromise